Luke Pavlou: Brisbane Roar FC

+South Melbourne FC

 Following on from his season at Brisbane City, Pavlou signed with National Premier Leagues Victoria giants South Melbourne FC until the end of the 2019 NPL Victoria season.
 He made 39 league appearances for South Melbourne and featured heavily in their 2017 FFA Cup run which culminated in a 5-2 defeat to the reigning A-League champions, Sydney FC in the semi-final.

+Oakleigh Cannons FC

 On 28 May 2018, NPL Victoria side Oakleigh Cannons announced the signing of Pavlou until the end of the 2018 NPL Victoria season.